 But, let’s face it, my current spending is not necessarily my future spending.
 This is the type of budget that might cause me to break into some poor Bears house and eat all of their porridge!!!
 This budget is bare bones, too small, and leaves little room for error.
 In fact, last month I went over my $1500 benchmark by a couple of hundred bucks (though for a very good reason…CUBA!!).
 I want to have more flexibility in my future numbers…which brings me to my next tier.

 My second tier is akin to loosening your belt a few notches after a fabulous meal of porridge.
 It gives me room to breath…and after only spending $1500/month for the past two years I NEED THAT ROOM.
 I have heard (and mentioned) several of my favorite PF bloggers that have gone through a sort of depression phase on their way to FI (and some once they hit it).
-Part of that depression is because we frugal ourselves into a corner.
+Part of that depression is because we have a tendency to frugal ourselves into a corner.
 We are tracking our spending constantly in an effort to spread the gap between income and savings.
 The only way to spread that gap is by spending less or earning more.
 This kind of microscopic scrutiny takes all the joy out of the process.
 In an effort to not EVER have to do that once I am FI, I added a bit of wiggle room to my budget…wiggle room in the form of a $1000 buffer.

 At $2500/month my new FI number throws me a few years down the road but it is still very much attainable: